Kenworth: Mexico

-In the early 2000s Kenworth introduced to Mexico the T604, based on the Australian T604 with a few modifications, mostly in the hood.
+In the early 2000s Kenworth introduced the T604 to Mexico, based on the Australian T604 with a few modifications, mostly in the hood.

 Operations

 Kenworth currently has manufacturing plants in Chillicothe, Ohio; Renton, Washington, US; Sainte-Thérèse, Quebec, Canada; Bayswater, Victoria, Australia (Kenworth Australia); and Mexicali, Baja California, Mexico.

 Bus production

 Bus production was a mainstay at Kenworth during the early years of company history; at one time, buses were its most lucrative form of business.
 When the company was still known as Gerlinger Motor Car Works, their first two full-chassis vehicles were school buses based on the Gersix truck chassis.

 1920s

 BU series

 In 1926, Kenworth developed a chassis specifically for school and transit bus operators, known as the BU.
 The BU model sported a wheelbase of 212 in that was expanded two more inches in 1927, and could be fitted with bodies ranging from 21 to 29 passengers.
 The BU model also heralded the return of the Buda six-cylinder engine, and remained the company's principal offering through 1931.
 The new model became so popular in the Pacific Northwest that production rose from 99 units in 1927 and 127 units in 1927, to 230 units by 1930.

 By that time, the predominant number of BU models produced were sent to school bus body builders and were built for use in school districts throughout the Seattle and Puget Sound area of Washington state.